Flowers and Holidays in Ukraine Guide

 Good Care Practices

-- Only use a clean vase, as it is bacteria that kills off the flowers.
+- Only use a clean vase, as it is bacteria that kill off the flowers.

 - Using either sharp scissors or a sharp knife remove a minimum of about 1 inch or 2-3 cm off the bottom of each stem, cutting in a diagonal way (This prevents the stem from sealing itself on the bottom of the vase).
 This will depend on the length of stem and size of the vase you are using of course.